romaonthego/RETableViewManager/README.md

 ### Quick Example

-Get your `UITableView`s up and running in couple minutes:
+Get your `UITableView` up and running in couple minutes:

 ``` objective-c
 - (void)viewDidLoad